-Some root canals are avoidable, with regular visits to a dentist.
-Still, if you're in a situation where you need a root canal, it is best to go ahead and have the procedure.
+Even though some root canals are avoidable, with regular visits to a dentist, if you're in a situation where you need a root canal, it is best to go ahead and have the procedure.
 The alternative is ever-increasing pain, and a nasty oral infection that could potentially spread into the throat, sinuses, or even the brain.

-So, if you need root canal treatment in Brockville, here's what happened.
+So, if you need root canal treatment in Brockville, here's what happens:

 Why A Patient Would Need A Root Canal